The Original Mickey Mouse Club Show

 Solo: Bronson, Karen, Darlene, Cubby, Sharon

-With: Dennis, Bobby, Bonni, Doreen, Mike, Mark, Don
+With: Dennis, Bonni, Bobby, Doreen, Mike, Mark, Don

 Song: The Shoe Song (Jimmie Dodd)

 This number seemingly began in the middle, with Jimmie giving a voice-over intro.
+Jimmie also identifies each of the kids as they came on in costume, a nice touch rarely used in other numbers.

 The Pussycat Polka

-Oct 10, 1955
+Broadcast: Oct 10, 1955

 Song: Pussycat Polka (Jimmie Dodd)

 Jimmie and his wife Ruth performed this song in voiceover, while six mice danced in cat costumes.
-Jimmie's predeliction for cats ran counter to Walt Disney's usual feelings about felines. *According to later recollection by Mary E., this was one of three numbers with Dallas Johann (RfD).
+Jimmie's predeliction for cats ran counter to Walt Disney's usual feelings about felines.

-Old MacDonald #1
+Old MacDonald Had a Farm

-Oct 10, 1955
+Broadcast: Oct 10, 1955

 Lead: Jimmie Dodd, Darlene Gillespie

-Song: Old MacDonald (trad., Jimmie Dodd, Roy Williams)
+Song: Old MacDonald (trad/Dodd/Williams)

 Do-Mi-So

-Oct 17, 1955
+Broadcast: Oct 17, 1955

 With: Bobby, Cubby